shapeblue/hackerbook/2-dev.md

 - You will need to build and install/update marvin library every time you change a major CloudStack branch and/or if you add/remove/modify CloudStack APIs.

+- To bring up the Cloudstack Ui

+    $ cd /path/to/cloudstack/ui
+    $ npm install
+    $ npm run serve

+Make sure to set CS_URL=http://localhost:8080/client on .env.local file on ui.

+You should be able to run the management server on http://localhost:5050

 ## Testing CloudStack